achoruzy/scripter/README.md

 # Scripter

-Blender addon for using python packages.
+Blender addon for using python PYPI packages.

 ---